 I work as a licensed Marriage and Family Therapist, primarily through systemic and existential models.
 My private practice involves remote therapy, and I’m open to new clients at this time.

 No matter what modality a therapist uses, the two most important things required for growth in therapy are that 1) the client wants to change, and 2) the client trusts and feels comfortable with their therapist.
 I assume that every client I see wants to change, and so I focus on ensuring that I’m the kind of therapist they need: empathetic, curious, non-judgmental, and knowledgeable of the best practices for whatever challenges they’re struggling with.

 My model of therapy is non-hierarchical.
-As the therapist I have education and experience, but the client always has expertise on their own life, history, and what works and does not work for them.
+As the therapist I have education and experience, but the client always has expertise on their own life, history, and what works and doesn’t work for them.
 I utilize evidence based therapies (such as CBT/DBT, Internal Family Systems, Solution Focused, and Narrative therapy), and my focus is always on ensuring that I’m not just providing a non-judgmental ear, but also access to a knowledge base and depth of experience that can supplement the client’s own understanding of their life and difficulties to achieve measurable growth.

 I’ve assisted clients going through everything from divorce to grief to addiction to depression, and have the most experience and knowledge with interpersonal and relationship difficulties, as well as self-insight and self-esteem.
 Among other things, I’m happy to teach meditation and Focusing to any clients who believe it might be helpful to them.

 If you’re looking for remote therapy, email me at email@example.com to discuss rates and availability.